• Skip to primary navigation

 Notes

-I don’t mince the garlic, rather I smash them and keep them whole.
-Doing this gives flavor and prevents bits and pieces of garlic from burning which turns them bitter.
-The garlic is optional as the Greek potatoes I had didn’t have garlic.
+I don’t mince the garlic, rather, I smash them and keep them whole.
+Doing this gives flavor and prevents bits and pieces of garlic from burning, which turns them bitter.
+The garlic is optional.
 You can add them or not, it's up to you.
-You can be daring and eat the cooked cloves or simply discard them as they did their job.
+For all you garlic lovers, you can eat the cooked cloves.

 More Potatoes